danielbisar/Medja/Medja/Documentation/CoreDesign.md

   TODO This of course is something we should have a deeper look at for the rendering API.
   TODO measure composition vs inheritance (accessing fields and call their submethods vs access virtual methods)
 -

+# Language for designer
+- easy to use for users without designer (xml, json?, others)
+- allow perprocessor directives (debug only/release only/etc)